kodius/kodius-chef-recipes/README.md

 1. You need to edit your App settings to include custom chef recepies

 <img width="931" alt="screen shot 2016-12-26 at 17 16 08" src="https://cloud.githubusercontent.com/assets/24574228/21484294/8aaf27fa-cb90-11e6-93ea-30267bc113ed.png">

+You need to change 'Use Custom Chef cookbooks' to "Yes"

-Put this is "Repository URL"
+Put this value as "Repository URL"

 ```
 git@github.com:kodius/kodius-chef-recepies.git